hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

   echo "          sat_used ... will show the used satellites based on ubxtool -p NAV-SAT command " echo "          navpvt ... will show the status based on ubxtool -p NAV-PVT command " echo '          ntrip start | stop | status | "" '
-  echo "                to manage the communication with the base station with a str2str process " echo "                without argument it will restart the str2str process " exit 1
+  echo "                to manage communication between base station and rover with a str2str process " echo "                without argument it will restart the str2str process " exit 1
 }